abhishekarya1/Hash-Define-myNotes/content/java/oop.md

 }
 ```

-We use `super` to access hidden parent variables.
+We can also use `super` to access hidden parent's variable.

+**NOTE** - variable hiding is possible even if they are `final` in the parent class unlike `final` methods (see below section).
+This is because `final` means diff things when it comes to variables and methods.

 ### final Methods
 We cannot override or hide a method declared using `final` in the parent class.

-This applies to inherited methods only.
+This applies to methods that are inherited.
 Remember how we can mark methods as `private` and no overriding can happen.
 So a method can be `private final` and then it can exist in both parent and child independently with the exact same signature.

 ## Abstract Class